Skip to content

 └─ github MCP server

 The plugin fetches your agent's tool list from Airlock at startup and registers each one with OpenClaw under an airlock_ prefix.
-Tool calls are forwarded to Airlock over HTTP; approvals route back through the OpenClaw HITL provider.
+Tool calls are forwarded to Airlock over the data-plane REST tools endpoints; approvals route back through the OpenClaw HITL provider.

 Setup